 I raise this as an observation of a real dilemma.
 It’s not mentioned in textbooks, taught on advance life support courses and certainly not mentioned in journal clubs.
 Doing nothing is sometimes really hard….

 @DocNadine have got the refs and evidence is clear.
 My hypothesising is that incredibly difficult to go more than 10 minutes without anxiety

 — Damian Roland (@Damian_Roland) August 9, 2013

 Yes!
 MT @broomedocs: @TessaRDavis most important for simple feb sz=reassuring info to parents.
 Many believe child brain damaged @PEMBIN

 — Michelle Lin (@M_Lin) August 8, 2013

 Those who have balanced the need to lead a team and placate a parent in these situations will have their individual approaches to being proactive while time passes.
-A great simulation scenario would be to act through what you can do in the 5-10minutes before active interventions take place.
-I hope this blog starts debate on other situations which are recognised but not really encapsulated by other resources.
+A great simulation scenario would be to act through what you can do in the 5-10 minutes before active interventions take place.
+I hope this blog starts debate on other situations that are recognized but not really encapsulated by other resources.
 Another reason demonstrating #FOAMed is leading the way.